 For wide footers, I’d still recommend going true to size despite the frame being on the snug side.
 I’m a prominent wide footer myself and even though the first couple of weeks weren’t a picnic, I’m glad I stuck with them as these fit me pretty well now.

 It might be fine for one day, and then I’d feel the suffocation the next day, especially during lateral movements or when the shoe bends torsionally.
-But it is acceptable overall, and if you really want to try out the Cosmic Unity while being a wide footer – you should be fine.
+It can be annoying at times but it’s acceptable overall.

 Weight distribution seems alright, as I’ve never felt bottom-heavy with these.
 However, the shoe is on the heavier side.
 I usually don’t really care about the weight as it’s just a number and doesn’t really mean anything on the court.